YaelDillies/LeanAPAP/README.md

 ### Code organisation

-The Lean code is contained in the directory `src/`.
+The Lean code is contained in the directory `LeanAPAP`.
 The subdirectories are:
 * `Mathlib`: Material missing from existing mathlib developments
 * `Prereqs`: New developments to be integrated to mathlib
 * `Physics`: The physical (as opposed to Fourier space) proof steps that are shared